ComfyUI Extension: SeedVR2 Tiling Upscaler

 • Memory Optimized: Prevents OOM errors using configurable tile-based upscaling

-• SeedVR2 Integration: Works with all SeedVR2 model variants (3B/7B, FP16/FP8, Sharp versions)
+• SeedVR2 Integration: Works with SeedVR2 stable releases and nightly builds (3B/7B, FP16/FP8, sharp, GGUF)

 • Advanced Tiling: Linear and Chess tiling strategies with configurable overlap